About this policy

+If we refuse to give you access to, or correct, your personal information, we will notify you in writing setting out the reasons for the refusal, and the mechanisms available to complain about the refusal.
 If you have submitted an anonymous report, we may not be able to identify your personal information that is the subject of a request.

 Retention and destruction of records

-The PWSS manages its records in accordance with the Archives Act 1983 and PWSS records management policies.
+The PWSS manages its records in accordance with the Archives Act 1983and PWSS records management policies.
 Records, including records containing personal information, are created and kept in accordance with the requirements of the Archives Act.

 Your complaint will be handled by our Privacy Officer.
 When we review your complaint, we will:

-- gather relevant facts,
+- Gather relevant facts

-- investigate the issues raised and see if we can meet any requests you have made,
+- Investigate the issues raised and see if we can meet any requests you have made

-- communicate our response to you in person and in writing, and invite your feedback,
+- Communicate our response to you in person and in writing, and invite your feedback

-- identify any systemic issues raised and possible responses, and
+- Identify any systemic issues raised and possible responses, and

-- record your complaint and outcome.
+- Record your complaint and outcome.

-If you are not satisfied with the way we have resolved your complaint, you may raise your complaint with the Office of the Australian Information Commissioner (OIAC) using the following details Privacy complaints — OAIC.
+If you are not satisfied with the way we have resolved your complaint, you may raise your complaint with the Office of the Australian Information Commissioner (OIAC) using the following link Privacy complaints — OAIC.